scholarslab/FedoraConnector/README.md

 # Fedora Connector

-FedoraConnector makes it possible to connect an Omeka site with one more more [Fedora Commons] repositories.
-The plugin allows users to link Omeka items with "datastreams" on the Fedora repository and automatically populate the Dublin Core fields for the Omeka item with the values defined by the datastream.
+FedoraConnector makes it possible to connect an Omeka site with [Fedora Commons] repositories.
+The plugin allows you to link Omeka items with "datastreams" on the Fedora repository and automatically populate the Dublin Core fields for the Omeka item with the values defined by the datastream.